dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 #### What can be done to possibly improve it?

+For our classification model, we are thinking of looking into SVMs.
+If we just decide to go with two classes, Positive and Negative, then we might look into using a support vector machine for the sentiment classification.
+We are also open to looking into Random Forest or Gradient Boosting Machines.
+If we decide to just keep the naive bayes classifier, then we will also look into class weighting for the 3-star reviews or just going with Positive/Negative categories as well as some additional hyperparameter tuning.

-For our unsupervised model, we are thinking of doing more hyperparameter tuning with the number PCA components as well as the fuzziness factor.
-We are also thinking of perhaps labeling even more data points to get a more accurate ground truth, as well as making sure
+For our unsupervised model, we are thinking of doing more hyperparameter tuning with the number PCA components as well as the fuzziness factor (we used fuzzy k means clustering, fuzziness controls how much a data point can belong to multiple clusters).
+We are also thinking of perhaps labeling even more data points to get a more accurate ground truth, as perhaps experimenting with other clustering algorithms, such as DBSCAN (Density-Based Spatial Clustering of Applications with Noise) or Agglomerative Hierarchical Clustering to see if they can provide more accurate clustering.

 # Milestone-3-Pre-Processing